lfit/itpol/protecting-code-integrity.md

     $ git tag -v [tagname]

 If you are verifying someone else's git tag, then you will need to import their PGP key.
-Please refer to the "maintaining the project keyring" section below.
+Please refer to the "Trusted Team communication" document in the same repository for guidance on this topic.

 ##### Verifying at pull time